jerrelblankenship/rust-bootcamp/00-setup/macos-setup.md

-# macOS M4 Setup Guide
+# macOS Setup Guide

-This guide provides detailed instructions for setting up Rust on your M4 MacBook Pro, with optimizations specific to Apple Silicon.
+This guide provides detailed instructions for setting up Rust on macOS, with optimizations for Apple Silicon Macs.

 ## 🍎 Prerequisites